Thursday, September 26, 2024

 As long as the opposition is threatened - it's controlled.

 Does the opposition know that it's controlled?
 Yes and no. I don't think the opposition sees itself that way, but I believe it's almost always critically controlled.
-It always operates within strict unspoken boundaries.
+It operates within strict unspoken boundaries.

 "The government mandated experimental-class injections for a bug with a flu-like mortality profile, which is a serious crime against humanity according to both the Nuremberg code and common sense"